 The Car Connection Mazda CX-3 Overview

-The Mazda CX-3 is a compact crossover SUV that might be the most car-like of all the vehicles now occupying that niche.
-It deftly blends hatchback, wagon, economy-car and, yes, crossover traits.
-It lags in utility because of a small cargo area and light-duty, all-weather all-wheel drive.
+The Mazda CX-3 is a compact crossover SUV—emphasis on crossover.
+In reality, it's a tall hatchback or wagon with a higher ride height that appeals to many shoppers.
+It lags in utility because of a small cargo area and light-duty, all-weather, all-wheel drive.
 It went on sale in 2015.

 With the CX-3, Mazda has a subcompact crossover to complete its line with the larger CX-5 and CX-9 crossovers.
 Rivals include vehicles such as the Honda HR-V, Jeep Renegade, Fiat 500X, and the Chevrolet Trax.

 For 2018, Mazda added low-speed automatic emergency braking to all CX-3 trim levels, an important safety feature that's becoming commonplace among small cars.
 In 2019 it made a few small changes; horsepower rose to 148 and an electronic parking brake became standard.
 The 2020 model is a carryover, and may eventually be phased out for the new, larger 2021 CX-30.
 Mazda streamlined the trims down to the base Sport model for 2021.

 MORE: Read our 2021 Mazda CX-3 review